-During the second quarter, we completed a lease expansion with an existing tenant at our Colorado Center joint venture asset in Santa Monica, California for approximately 63,000 square feet, which brings the percentage committed from 65.5% at acquisition on July 1,2016 to approximately 93% as of June 30, 2017.
-We have proposals ongoing for the remaining space, but we believe that overall leasing activity for larger spaces has moderated.
+Our Colorado Center joint venture asset in Santa Monica, California is approximately 93.7% leased, including leases with future commencement dates, as of September 30, 2017.
 In our first year of ownership, our approach to property management, leasing and commitment to invest capital has transformed this once under-leased asset into a top-tier property in the marketplace.
-As a direct result of our operational success, on July 28, 2017, we placed a \$550.0 million, 10-year mortgage on this previously unencumbered asset.
+As a result, on July 28, 2017, the joint venture, in which we have a 50% interest, placed a \$550.0 million, 10-year mortgage on this previously unencumbered asset.
 We continue to execute on our repositioning plans and are currently working with local permitting authorities to commence construction on an amenities enhancement project in late 2017.